phreaknik/phonon-network/README.md

 You may have noticed that *no proofs are needed for deposits*.
 This is because on the Phonon Network, it is the responsibility of the **recipient** to validate the following when receiving a phonon:

-1. The counterparty has a card that the recipient trusts.
+1. The counterparty has a card that the recipient trusts (based on its certificate, which must be signed by the same card issuer).
 2. The phonon has been deposited on the correct network and corresponds to the correct asset id.
 3. The value of the phonon is correct.
 4. The deposit has a sufficient amount of work (or, more generally, finality) behind it.